 What expenses does a mileage reimbursement cover?

-When an employee uses a personal vehicle to carry out job responsibilities, that employee is hazarding a valuable asset in order to profit the company.
-This means that a company vehicle reimbursement plan should cover more than just the obvious travel expenses like gas, oil changes, maintenance, and tires.
+When an employee uses a personal vehicle for work, that employee is hazarding a valuable asset to profit the company.
+This means that a company vehicle reimbursement plan should cover more than just obvious expenses like gas, oil changes, maintenance, and tires.
 The costs of vehicle ownership like insurance, taxes, registration, and even depreciation should be reimbursed as well.

 Why mileage reimbursements may not cover insurance and depreciation